inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 [image_VRE]

-Once approved, the data will be publicly available in the [OpenEBench](https://openebench.bsc.es).
+Once approved, the data will be publicly available in the `OpenEBench <http://openebench.bsc.es>`_.

 .. image:: ../../media/image22.png